 All students are provided with financial support that includes a stipend (currently $26,500), tuition and fees, and health insurance.
 There are no teaching or other specific requirements beyond those of the academic program.
 Pursuit of the PhD degree is a full-time endeavor and no other remunerative work is allowed.
 Continuous registration and satisfactory academic standing are required during all terms.

-International application deadline: January 15
+Domestic and International application final deadline:

 The University of Alabama at Birmingham encourages application from and gives full consideration to all candidates for admission and financial aid without respect to age, sex, sexual orientation, race, disability unrelated to program performance, color, religion or national origin.